bseverns/DiceLoop/README.md

 - **Sample-and-hold stutter** – Density steers how quickly the engine freezes and relaunches audio grains.
 Slow sweeps feel like a dying tape deck; full tilt becomes digital chopper heaven.
+  - Long-press the dual-button chord (~1.2 s) to flip the stutter into **tempo-lock mode**.
+Density stops acting like raw probability and instead steps through musical subdivisions (whole notes down to 32nds) referenced against the main delay time.
+The hold windows quantise to audio block multiples so the chops land exactly on the beat.

 Those outputs are blended on-the-fly and then handed to a slow tremolo and a touch of controlled fuzz.
 The knobs stay expressive because each axis hits a